ocp-power-automation/ocs-upi-kvm/README.md

 to deploy OpenShift Container Storage on that cluster, and to enable the project ocs-ci for testing purposes on Power Servers.
 Environment variables are used to specify parameters such as the OpenShift Version, the OpenShift Container Storage Version, and the number and size of worker nodes.

-This project creates an OpenShift Cluster running in libvirt/KVM based VMs on a single RHEL 8 ppc64le server.
+This project creates an OpenShift Cluster running in

+- libvirt/KVM based VMs on a single RHEL 8 ppc64le server
+- PowerVS based LPARs in IBM Cloud

 ## User Setup

-This project is intended to be run unattended, so that it may be used in automated test frameworks like Jenkins and cron.
-This project may be run by non-root users with **passwordless sudo** authority, so that scripts don't prompt for the root password when installing packages and performing other privileged operations.
+This project is intended to be run **unattended**, so that it may be used in automated test frameworks like **Jenkins** and **cron**.
+This project may be run by non-root users with *passwordless sudo* authority, so that scripts don't prompt for the root password when installing packages and performing other privileged operations.
 A helper script is provided for this purpose at **scripts/helper/set-passwordless-sudo.sh**.
 There are no command arguments